 Located nearly halfway between Vancouver and Seattle, Deception Pass State Park is Washington’s most popular state park - for very good reason.
 The park preserves a gorgeous section of the coast with several spots to take in incredible views over the San Juan Islands, the soaring snow-capped peaks of the Olympic Peninsula and Canada’s Vancouver Island.

 There are very few places in the world that can be said to be a ‘must do’ for everyone regardless of their interest in the outdoors, but the Grand Canyon is one of them.
-Although it is the most visited nation park in the US, only ten percent of visitors see the North Rim and many have not even considered the possibility of seeing this world wonder from its other side.
-In this post, we compare both rims of the Grand Canyon that you can consider what each has and visit the side best for you.
+Although it is the most visited national park in the US, only ten percent of visitors see the North Rim and many have not even considered the possibility of seeing this world wonder from its other side.
+In this post, we compare both Grand Canyon sites so that you can find which side will be best for you.

 As a place that must be seen to be believed, pictures of ‘The Wave’ speak a thousand words.
 Not surprisingly, the number of people hoping to capture a glimpse of the surreal sandstone waves has soared over recent years and getting your permit will become part of the adventure.
 In this post, we outlined what you need to know to maximize your chance of getting a wave permit and tips for staying safe during the hike.

 Antelope Canyon is a surreal setting and a photographer’s dream.
 In this post, we outline how the canyon can be visited, as well as differences between the upper and lower canyons.
 In addition, we detail our experience at Waterholes Canyon, where we had the opportunity to explore a similar slot canyon in total solitude.

 Petrified Forest National Park provides an up-close experience in the incredible geology behind petrified wood and the bizarre way that humans sometimes behave.
 Learn what gives petrified woods its beautiful colours and why you may not want to take a piece home with you.